RFS-ADRENO/zca-js/README.md

 const api = await zalo.login();
 ```

--   `cookies`: Your Zalo cookies.
+-   `cookie`: Your Zalo cookie.
 You can get it by using [J2TEAM Cookies](https://chromewebstore.google.com/detail/j2team-cookies/okpidcojinmlaakglciglbpcpajaibco) extension or by using browser developer tools.
 -   `imei`: Your IMEI created by Zalo.
 You can get it using browser developer tools: `localStorage.getItem('z_uuid')` or `localStorage.getItem('sh_z_uuid')`.
 -   `userAgent`: Your browser user agent.
-Better be from the same browser you get cookies.
+Better be from the same browser you get cookie.
 -   `selfListen`: Listen for messages sent by yourself.
 Default is `false`.
 -   `checkUpdate`: Check for zca-js update.
 Default is `true`.